Benchmarking four American new towns

 Longevity and continuity

 Development on the Irvine Ranch has been executed under the consistent vision of the Irvine Company, ensuring coherence while adapting to changing market and social conditions.
 By contrast, Reston and Columbia experienced shifts in ownership and governance that diluted their original visions, while The Woodlands evolved under different leadership after its founding in 1974.
-While the Irvine Ranch shifted from control by the James Irvine Foundation to the singurlar leadership of Donald Bren, continuity of planning and execution is a critical factor in its benchmark status.
+While the Irvine Ranch shifted from control by the James Irvine Foundation to the singular leadership of Donald Bren, continuity of planning and execution is a critical factor in its benchmark status.

 Economic integration